bencawkwell/tic-tac-toe/backend/README.md

 }
 ```

-The winner property will be populated with either "X" or "O".
+This shows that the AI played the middle row left tile.
+The winner property will be populated with either "X" or "O" once either yourself or the AI has made a winning move.
 If there are no more tiles available and winner is still null, then it can be assumed the game has ended with a draw.

 ## More detailed summary